keu/docs/astro/astro-python-sdk.md

 This Astro SDK implementation is different from a standard TaskFlow implementation in the following ways:

-- You don't have to pull in tables as XComs.
+- You don't have to pass tables through XComs.
 All operations between different database types are handled automatically by the SDK.
-- You don't have to define connections top your databases in each task.
+- You don't have to define connections to your databases in each task.
 Tasks can automatically inherit connection information from `Tables`.
 - You can run SQL queries directly without first defining them.
 The SDK includes decorators for common actions in SQL that you would otherwise have to write yourself.

-## Documentation
+## Related documentation

-For more documentation about the Astro Python SDK, see:
+- [readthedocs.io](https://astro-sdk.readthedocs.io/en/latest/): Complete SDK documentation, including API and operator references.
 - [Astro Python SDK README](https://github.com/astronomer/astro-sdk): Includes an overview of the SDK, a quickstart, and supported database types.
-- [readthedocs.io](https://astro-sdk.readthedocs.io/en/latest/): Complete SDK documentation, including API and operator references.